 Robert Dellavalle MD, PhD, MSPH

 Dr. Dellavalle is the Dermatology Service Chief for the US Department of Veterans Affairs Eastern Colorado Health Care System.
 He serves as a Professor of Dermatology at the University of Colorado School of Medicine.
-He received undergraduate and masters degrees in philosophy at UCLA before matriculating from the MD/PhD Medical Scientist Training Program at the University of Chicago.
-He subsequently completed a dermatology residency, fellowship in dermatology research, and masters of science in public health degree at the University of Colorado.
+He received undergraduate and master's degrees in philosophy at UCLA before matriculating from the MD/PhD Medical Scientist Training Program at the University of Chicago.
+He subsequently completed a dermatology residency, fellowship in dermatology research, and master of science in public health at the University of Colorado.
 Dr. Dellavalle is a funded skin cancer prevention investigator and has published over 300 PubMed indexed dermatology research articles.
-He serves as editor-in-chief of JMIR Dermatology and joint co-ordinating editor of Cochrane Skin.
+He serves as editor-in-chief of JMIR Dermatology and joint Co-ordinating Editor of Cochrane Skin.

 Editorial Board Members/Section Editors: